-The Most Shocking Statistics from the Race Disparity Audit
+The Race Disparity Audit

 In light of the recent Race Disparity Audit, we wanted to share what we found to be the most shocking statistics found.
 These statistics can help us tailor our workshops and research towards improving the soft skills and likelihood of 16-25 year olds.
 As such, here are some of the facts we found the most shocking…